-The GMO RES Compliance Plan includes wind and solar resource additions based upon the assumptions used in the 2016 GMO Annual Update IRP (Case No. EO-2016-0233) filed on March 15, 2016.
-As indicated above, these renewable additions are not required for compliance in this 2016-2018 plan period, as instead they will be used to achieve future RES compliance.
+The GMO RES Compliance Plan includes wind and solar resource additions based upon the assumptions used in the 2016 GMO Annual Update IRP (Case No. EO-2017-0233) filed on March 15, 2016.
+As indicated above, this 2017 Plan reflects the current status of wind and solar resource additions, and these renewable additions are not required for compliance in this 2017-2019 plan period, as instead they will be used to achieve future RES compliance.